Wolf–Rayet star: Nomenclature

+In 2012, an IAU working group expanded the numbering system from the Catalogue of Galactic Wolf–Rayet stars so that additional discoveries are given the closest existing WR number plus a numeric suffix in order of discovery.
+This applies to all discoveries since the 2006 annex, although some of these have already been named under the previous nomenclature; thus WR 42e is now numbered WR 42-1.

 Properties

 Wolf–Rayet stars are a normal stage in the evolution of very massive stars, in which strong, broad emission lines of helium and nitrogen ("WN" sequence), carbon ("WC" sequence), and oxygen ("WO" sequence) are visible.
 Due to their strong emission lines they can be identified in nearby galaxies.
-About 500 Wolf–Rayets are catalogued in our own Milky Way Galaxy.
+About 600 Wolf–Rayets have been catalogued in our own Milky Way Galaxy.
 This number has changed dramatically during the last few years as the result of photometric and spectroscopic surveys in the near-infrared dedicated to discovering this kind of object in the Galactic plane.
-It is expected that there are fewer than 1,000 WR stars in the rest of the Local Group galaxies, with around 166 known in the Magellanic Clouds, 206 in M33, and 154 in M31.
+It is expected that there are fewer than 1,000 WR stars in the rest of the Local Group galaxies, with around 166 known in the Magellanic Clouds, 206 in the Triangulum Galaxy, and 154 in the Andromeda Galaxy.

 Outside the local group, whole galaxy surveys have found thousands more WR stars and candidates.
-For example, over a thousand WR stars have been detected in M101, from magnitude 21 to 25.
-WR stars are expected to be particularly common in starburst galaxies and especially Wolf–Rayet galaxies.
+For example, in the M101 Group, over a thousand potential WR stars have been detected, from magnitude 21 to 25, and astronomers hope to eventually catalog over ten thousand.
+These stars are expected to be particularly common in the Wolf–Rayet galaxies named after them and in starburst galaxies.

-The characteristic emission lines are formed in the extended and dense high-velocity wind region enveloping the very hot stellar photosphere, which produces a flood of UV radiation that causes fluorescence in the line-forming wind region.
+Their characteristic emission lines are formed in the extended and dense high-velocity wind region enveloping the very hot stellar photosphere, which produces a flood of UV radiation that causes fluorescence in the line-forming wind region.
 This ejection process uncovers in succession, first the nitrogen-rich products of CNO cycle burning of hydrogen (WN stars), and later the carbon-rich layer due to He burning (WC and WO-type stars).